pyricau/BuilderGen/README.md

 ## 3 simple steps

-* Configure your project to use BuilderGen annotation processing (instructions [in the wiki](https://github.com/pyricau/BuilderGen/wiki)!)
+* Configure your project to use BuilderGen annotation processing.
+Instructions [in the wiki](https://github.com/pyricau/BuilderGen/wiki).
 * Add @Buildable to any class you wish.
 * A builder is automatically created for this class.